-As 2019 comes to an end, let’s look at how the year has been for the UK Defence Journal.
+As 2020 comes to an end, let’s look at how this year went for the UK Defence Journal.

 We’ve implemented new submission guidelines, we’ve started using a proper comment system allowing people to discuss articles, we’ve started publishing a great deal more analysis pieces from a wide range of people from enthusiasts to serving and former personnel.

 We’ve been cited in Parliament, by think tanks and even in academia.
-Members of our team have appeared on TV, radio and other formats to discussion current events and we continue to attend industry events and receive invites from the armed forces to have a look at new kit or what it is that they do.
+Members of our team have appeared on TV, radio and other formats to discussion current events and, up until the pandemic, we continued to attend industry events and receive invites from the armed forces to have a look at new kit or what it is that they do.

 We’ve managed all of this with zero outside funding.
 We spend our own money on the website, on travel and on any other costs.